jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_releasenotes_enhancements.md

 On the SQL Server \| Workload Analysis drilldown as a performance enhancement the list of SQL statements is loaded 200 at a time.
 Click **Show More** to show the next 200 statements.  | SoSSE-7336
 On the SQL Server \| Wait Events drilldown, % of Sample Time replaces the % of Total Available CPU Time metric.
 The % of Sample Time calculates the proportion of wait time (for this wait type) over the time frame selected for the drilldown page. | SoSSE-7378
-Windows Disk Space Report has been improved to better support multiple selected connections. | SoSSE-5383
+Windows Disk Space Report has been improved to better support multiple selected connections. | SoSSE-5383 Collection of the support bundle has been enhanced.
+We no longer capture historical logs automatically.
+The historical logs are large and rarely used.
+There is an option to include historical logs in the collection if required. | SoSSE-7233
+Collection of the support bundle has been enhanced.
+You can choose not to include the Spotlight Diagnostic Server.
+In a federated environment you can choose to collect from all or selected Spotlight Diagnostic Servers in a federation.
+When the support bundle is emailed there is an option to include the Service Request ID in the email. | SoSSE-7365

+On the SQL Activity drilldown on the Plan pane there is a new Objects grid.
+The operation column cannot be removed.

 {% include links.html %}